 The Centre for Advanced Materials is an internal collaboration between the Hamburg University of Technology (TUHH) and the Helmholtz-Zentrum Hereon.
 The Centre for Advanced Materials sustains the collaboration within the SFB 986 between the TUHH and the Hereon in the field of materials science in an institutional setting.

-During its initial stages, the new research network is mainly composed of researchers of the Advanced Engineering Materials program at the HZG and the members of the SFB 986.
+During its initial stages, the new research network was mainly composed of researchers of the Advanced Engineering Materials program at the Hereon and the members of the SFB 986.
 However, the Centre is open to the admission of new colleagues and to the inclusion of additional institutions.

 The main goal of the Centre is to take advantage of existing synergies in order to establish new collaborations and to initiate joint projects.
 This will lead to not only an increased visibility of materials science but also an additional benefit for research.
 Moreover, the Centre is financially supported by 100 k€ per partner institution per year.